 Feeling forced to prematurely forgive without acknowledging any of your own pain, can make you even more resistant to forgiving for a while.
 So instead I focus on forgiving myself, for being naive and idealistic, for not doing any research and downplaying the red flags.
 My fierce urge to rescue everyone has faded somewhat.
 A year out, I think I am well on the way to healing the martyr complex.
 I know I can’t save everyone, not from their trauma, not from narcissists and sadly not from the NKT.
 There’s no closure from an experience like this, especially if you can’t talk to anyone you knew.
 Cult relationships are strange and intense.
 You just have to leave them all behind and build a new life, and hope that one day you won’t dream about them anymore.

 Update October 2019:

-Following finding the sick defamation website written by senior NKT using fake identities, I had an unsettling summer.
+Following finding the sick defamation website written in my name by senior NKT using fake identities, I had an unsettling summer.
 I knew the NKT attacked critics but seeing the extent they went to in order to stalk and gather evidence against me shook me to the core.
 You don’t know how it feels until it happens to you despite seeing evidence of how they have treated those before you.
 I can’t believe that those who knew me continue to stay in light of this.
 It has shown me just how powerful the cultic environment and deception is in keeping people trapped.
 I don’t feel very safe in a world that enables cultic abuse.
 My health and energy levels are poor, and I have to accept that it may take me a few years to recover.
 Narcissistic abuse is body and soul destroying.
 I’m lucky I got away, and can still salvage my career, and yet I sleep fitfully.